clooney/usps-tracking-api/webhook.md

 Note: Webhook Secret is only for V4 version Webhook.

-* Compute HMAC signature by using Sha256.
+Step 2: Compute HMAC signature by using Sha256.

 The following is a Golang example.